hungryram/frankchaveznew/content/reasons-for-title-insurance.md

 +++
 meta_description = "Title Insurance will protect you against a loss on your home or land due to a title defect.
-A deed or mortgage in the chain of title may be a forgery." title = "Reasons for Title Insurance" title_tag = "Reasons for Title Insurance - Frank Chavez with Wallstreet Realty" [menu.main] parent = "Resources" weight = 6
+A deed or mortgage in the chain of title may be a forgery." title = "Reasons for Title Insurance" title_tag = "Reasons for Title Insurance - Frank Chavez with Century21 Allstars" [menu.main] parent = "Resources" weight = 6